 Many undergraduates take courses in Classical Studies as electives – either to complement other majors or to satisfy basic curiosity about a topic or a degree requirement.

+The Department of Classical Studies offers a B.A. in Classical Studies.
 If you wish to major in the classics, we have several degree paths to choose from.
 We also offer a minor in Classical Studies.
 The thoughtful selection of elective courses will allow you to focus your Classical Studies degree even further, if you wish.